YutingLi0606/SURE/README.md

 ## 6. Acknowledgement

-We appreciate helps from public code like [FMFP](https://github.com/Impression2805/FMFP) and [OpenMix](https://github.com/Impression2805/OpenMix).
+We refer to codes from [FMFP](https://github.com/Impression2805/FMFP) and [OpenMix](https://github.com/Impression2805/OpenMix).
+Thanks for their awesome works.